What are Schulich Leader Scholarships?

 What are the requirements to maintain the scholarship each year?

-The scholarship may be withdrawn by the university if the student fails to obtain sufficient grades to pass a year, commits a felony, withdraws from full-time attendance at the university or changes his or her area of study away from the STEM areas.
+The scholarship may be withdrawn by the university if the student fails to obtain sufficient grades to pass a year, commits a felony, withdraws from full-time attendance at the university or changes his or her area of study away from an eligible STEM area.

 If a student wins the scholarship, are they ineligible to receive other awards?